Do Community First Responders replace Ambulances?

 What type of incidents do Community First Responders get sent to?
 What is the criteria for deployment of a Community First Responder?

-First responders are trained in BASIC emergency life saving first aid.
-First Responders are generally only dispatched to life threatening emergencies such as heart attacks, breathing difficulties, chest pains, medical collapse and unconsciousness not due to trauma - i.e. where every second counts in restoring the patient to health
+CFRs are generally only dispatched to life threatening emergencies such as Cardiac Arrest/Heart Attacks, Breathing Difficulties, Chest pains, medical collapse and unconsciousness not due to trauma - i.e., where every second counts in restoring the patient to health.

 What type of incidents do Community First Responders NOT get sent to?

-As Community First Responders are volunteers they will generally not knowingly be sent to:
+CFR are volunteers, they will generally not knowingly be sent to:

 Do we need Community First Responders (CFR) everywhere?